 By Alison Buchanan

-Alison Buchanan is a shareholder with Hoge, Fenton, Jones & Appel, in San Jose, California.
-She focuses her practice on business litigation and representing lawyers and law firms.
-She is a certified specialist in legal malpractice law as certified by the California State Bar’s Board of Specialization.
-She frequently lectures throughout the state on attorney ethics.
-She is a co-vice chair and founding member of the Ethics Committee of the California Lawyers Association.
+Alison Buchanan is Shareholder and General Counsel with Hoge, Fenton, Jones & Appel, in San Jose, California.
+She is the Chair of the CLA’s Ethics Committee and is a Certified Specialist in Legal Malpractice Law, as certified by the State Bar’s Board of Legal Specialization.
 The views expressed herein are her own.